cmonnom/Answer_DB_and_Web_App/webapp/Answer/WebContent/WEB-INF/view/docs/source/_build/html/_sources/tables.1.rst.txt

 Using Tables
 ============

-Most data tables have the same features.
+Most data tables share the same features.
 Some tables have extra options described in their own section.

 .. image:: img/general_table_menu.PNG

 .. image:: img/general_table_menu_buttons.PNG

-A yellow button indicates that it's currently active (or not hidden).
-Click on the button again to deactivate the function or hide the menu.
+A yellow button indicates that the function is currently active (or the panel/menu it opens is visible).
+Click on the button again to deactivate the function or hide the panel/menu.

 The **Quick filter** bar can search for any term in the table, even in hidden columns.
 Only rows containing the search string will be displayed.